nikayermakova/food-insecurity-and-obesity/README.md

-# food-insecurity-and-obesity
+# The Paradoxical Relationship Between Food Insecurity and Obesity
-Our team conducted a project where we aimed to examine the relationship between food insecurity and obesity across counties by investigating contributing factors.
+Our team examined the relationship between food insecurity and obesity across counties by investigating contributing factors.